ChainDev162/dotnet8-projects/README.md

 3. install the `Newtonsoft.Json` library (might autoinstall idk i told it to include the library, but install it just in case)

-4. right click any project within the solution or the solution > publish, and wait for it to compile (you can alternatively just run the project)
+5. right click any project within the solution or the solution > publish, and wait for it to compile (you can alternatively just run the project)

-5. now run the compiled binaries
+6. now run the compiled binaries

+⚠️ if compiling results in errors **make sure to include System and other System libraries ⚠️**

 # compiling from src (linux)